mdchambers/dissertation/dissertation_outline.md

 	* Drosophila Gro is a dedicated repressor
 		* Introduce concept of Gro homologs that serve primarily as activators
 		* Evidence from LoF and OE regulated genes
-* Groucho target genes are enriched for devleopmentally-regulated transcription factors
+* Groucho target genes are enriched for developmentally-regulated transcription factors
 * Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages)
 * Groucho localizes in distinctive patterns adjacent to, and overlapping, predicted target genes
 	* Capicua-regulated genes